ISISComputingGroup/kafka_dae_diagnostics/doc/architectural_decision_records/001_server_structure.md

 Use cases for DAE spectra include:
 - A user visually monitoring a spectrum from a GUI.
 This means it must be possible for a client to monitor a spectrum that it is interested in.
-- Scripted clients, which will spectra programmatically, for example:
+- Scripted clients, which will retrieve spectra programmatically, for example:
   * {py:obj}`ibex_bluesky_core.devices.dae.DaeSpectra`
   * {py:obj}`genie.get_spectrum`